essbee808/cali-golf-frontend/README.md

 # Welcome to CaliGolf-frontend

-CaliGolf is a single page web application (SPA) was created using Rails as an API on the backend and JavaScript to handle the client-side.
-This app was designed for golf enthusiasts/hobbyists, looking to explore California.
+CaliGolf is a single page web application (SPA) created using Rails as an API on the backend and JavaScript to handle the client-side.
+This app was designed for golf enthusiasts/hobbyists who are looking for local courses in California.

 API can be found here: https://github.com/essbee808/cali-golf-api